Argonizer/PythonForME/README.md

 # PythonForME
-Python Programming for Mechanical Engineers Course, covering basic Python concepts,
+Python Programming for Mechanical Engineers Course, covering
+1. Basic Python concepts,
-Python 2D,
+2. Python 2D,
-Python 3D and
+3. Python 3D and
-Raspberry pi Programming
+4. Raspberry pi Programming

 Tutored
 at Hindustan College of Science and Technology, Mathura, India by Akshay Rawal

+The contents of this repository is all the code that has been discussed and created in this workshop.